That’s the title of my latest piece, at ABC Environment. It’s over the fold

 Unfortunately, at this point, the government appears to be locked in to the infrastructure investment policy, and the Opposition has always supported it.
 The best we can hope for is that the water returned to the environment, at such high cost, will be used wisely.
 In this respect, the Proposed Basin Plan has some useful points to offer regarding the design of environmental watering plans for wetlands and other sensitive areas.

-Bismarck is supposed to have said that those who wish to enjoy either sausages or legislative arrangements should not watch them being made.
-The process of developing the B
+Bismarck is supposed to have said that those who wish to enjoy either sausages or legislative arrangements should not watch them being made. he process of developing the Basin Plan has not been a pretty one but with luck, the outcome will be better than no plan at all.